Knowing that bad cholesterol can negatively impact your quality of life, make a conscious effort to stay healthy.

-Trans fats are a common ingredient you’ll find in most packaged goods as manufacturers use it to keep food fresher for longer.
+Trans fats are a common ingredient you’ll find in most packaged goods as manufacturers use them to keep food fresher for longer.
 However, these are extremely unhealthy for your body, especially since they increase bad cholesterol and lower good cholesterol levels.
-In fact, this ingredient is so unhealthy that in 2017, researchers found that the eliadic acid trans-fat has toxic effects on neuron-like cells, which resulted in cell death.
+In fact, this ingredient is so unhealthy that in 2017, researchers found that the elastic acid trans-fat has toxic effects on neuron-like cells, which resulted in cell death.

-Employing home remedies for cholesterol control is a good thing and is a proactive step to sustainably maintaining your health.
-Relying solely on medication shouldn’t be the only approach to controlling bad cholesterol symptoms as it doesn’t fix the underlying problem- unhealthy living.
+Employing home remedies for control is a good thing and is a proactive step to sustainably maintaining your health.
+Relying solely on medication shouldn’t be the only approach to controlling bad symptoms as it doesn’t fix the underlying problem- unhealthy living.
 However, this doesn’t discount the importance of getting medical help, as is it important to consult a physician to get the best care in time.